-It is also necessary to improve the accessibility and increase the amount of accessibility support.
-In addition, a register of barrier-free housing should be established and special discounts should be attached to them.
+The current housing accessibility support needs to reformed: the amount of subsidy granted should be higher and the application process itself should be made more accessible.
+A register of barrier-free housing should be established and special benefits should be attached to them.

-There would be a need for disabled people to be able to meet their recognized needs in a self-determined way, with central funding.
+Disabled people should be able to meet their recognised needs in a self-determined way, with the help of dedicated central governmental funding.